Personalised Battle of Britain 75th Anniversary Newspaper Book

-This Personalised Battle of Britain Newspaper Book is presented in a luxury gift box at no extra cost to you, creating an extra special gift.
-This wonderful book contains newspaper articles collected to portray the events of the battle of Britain and all are printed in black and white, a must have read for history buffs!
+Presented inside a luxury gift box at no extra cost to you, this superbly illustrated Personalised Battle of Britain 75th Anniversary Newspaper Book will make an extra special gift for historians.
+This wonderful book contains newspaper articles that have been collected to portray the events of the battle of Britain and all are printed in black and white, a must have read for history buffs!

 To commemorate the 75th anniversary of the Battle of Britain we’ve created this newspaper book, a unique personalised book with a detailed compilation of newspaper coverage, which dates from July-October 1940.